 Support service-learning and conservation projects at the Saimiri Foundation by planting native trees and vegetation to restore the natural habitat of endangered species in the area, such as primates.

 Students and faculty automatically reduce the environmental impact of their study abroad experience because CEPA voluntarily compensates the CO2 emissions created during their program and plant trees for ecosystem restoration, through CEPA’s Nature Positive Project in Costa Rica and carbon credits (CERs).

 As part of our long-term strategy, we hope to inspire, encourage, and educate our partners and participants by giving them the information and tools needed to be more responsible and make study abroad a force for good.

 What is our strategy to reach our goals?

 "CEPA CARES" is our climate action pledge to manage our Co2 footprint, which means we:

 1. Measure our emissions

-CO2 emissions are measured and evaluated in accordance with the global GHG Protocols
+Co2 emissions are measured and evaluated following the global GHG Protocols

 2. Reduce our emissions